 VPNs (Virtual Private Networks) is one such way of helping you keep your online activity your business only.
 VPNs are helpful in masking your IP address and stopping hackers and other entities from spying on your personal information and browsing history.
 Good VPNs can also help you bypass firewalls and filters, giving you open and secure access to the internet.

 5. Stay in touch with folks back home

 Moving to a new country can be rough at first, and sometimes it helps to keep in touch with people closest to you during those times.
-Using Facetime, or email to stay in touch with your nearest and dearest can make the culture shock and language barrier easier to deal with.
-A VPN can also help you here, as it will give you access to your favorite social media networks and online entertainment too.
+Using Facetime or email to stay in touch with your nearest and dearest can make the culture shock and language barrier easier to deal with.
+A VPN can also help you here, as it will give you access to your favourite social media networks and online entertainment too.